Understanding the Risks of Bariatric Surgery

 On a more positive note, there are some things that you can do before your operation to minimize your risk.
 One of the most important things you can do is to select an experienced weight-loss surgeon with an established, multi-disciplinary program.
 Second, if you are a smoker, stop immediately.
 Smoking impacts multiple organ systems and has serious effects on the lungs and on wound healing.
 Most weight-loss programs will want you to lose some weight prior to weight-loss surgery.
 The 10-20 pounds that most programs want you to lose may not seem like much, but for your surgeon it makes a world of difference, especially if they are performing your surgery laparoscopically (through small incisions).
 Increasing your daily activity and modifying your diet prior to your weight-loss operation will also have a positive impact.

 Finally, when considering the risks of weight-loss surgery, one must consider the risks of not having weight-loss surgery.
-Clearly there are a host of risks that come along with being morbidly obese including such life threatening problems as diabetes, high blood pressure, heart disease and sleep apnea.
+Clearly there are a host of risks that come along with being affected by severe obesity including such life threatening problems as diabetes, high blood pressure, heart disease and sleep apnea.
 Morbid obesity also significantly impacts the quality of life of individuals by decreasing energy, stamina and mobility.

 While weight-loss surgery is safer than it ever has been, it is still a major operation, which has inherent risks associated with it.
 Although the majority of patients will make it through their operation with minimal to no long-term problems, there is a small minority of patients that will have significant long-term problems.
 Each individual must decide if the risks of surgery are less than the risks of continuing to live with their morbid obesity.